xudong963/papers/README.md

 - [ ] Improving Unnesting of Complex Queries
 - [ ] Beyond Quacking: Deep Integration of Language Models and RAG into DuckDB
 - [ ] Unity Catalog: Open and Universal Governance for the Lakehouse and Beyond
+- [ ] Pruning in Snowflake: Working Smarter, Not Harder
+- [ ] Including Bloom Filters in Bottom-up Optimization